weissmanlab/Long_Range_Dispersal/README.md

 This repository contains numeric and simulation data of coalescence for lineages undergoing Long range dispersal.

 Data from the runs in the original format can be found in the directories new_Levy_runs and Fisher runs (for Levy alpha Stable and Fisher distribution dispersal respectively).
+These directories also contain c++ source codes and executables  that produce the simulation data.
+These codes work best with the g++ or clang compilers and require the gsl library.
+Examples of the command line arguments used to produce our simulation results can be found in the example_Sim_Code_Runs.txt text file.

 This data has been aggregated into dataframes.
 One set of dataframes is for the mean homozygosity, the other is for the distribution of coalescence times.